How to Survive the Holidays: 3 Tips for a Stress-Free Season

 The holiday season can bring a flood of emotions.
 While it's a time for joy and togetherness, it's also common to feel holiday stress and overwhelmed by expectations.

-Whether the holidays are a cherished time with family or a season where you feel lonely, it’s possible to create a holiday experience that feels meaningful and joyful.
+Whether the holidays are a cherished time with family or a season where you feel lonely, holiday gatherings often include parents, mom, dad, and extended family, and can bring up complex family relationships.
+It’s possible to create a holiday experience that feels meaningful and joyful.

-Here are some strategies to help you reduce holiday stress, stay present, and actually enjoy this season:
+Here are some strategies to help you reduce holiday stress, set boundaries with relatives, maintain healthy family relationships, stay present, and actually enjoy this season:

 1. Cultivate Peace, Gratitude, and Perspective